 If you’re a friend, these are the things you can do to help during the breakup:

 - Actively listen and respond with empathy and compassion.

 - Offer to participate in distracting activities like hiking, shopping, movies, or a visit to the spiritual place of their choice.

 - Help your friend with their responsibilities; i.e., house cleaning, car maintenance, food preparation, or anything else that may get swept under the rug in times of grief.

 - Do something thoughtful like; sending funny text messages, sharing funny videos, getting them a card or their favorite candy, or showing up on a lunch break with their favorite: Venti quadruple half caf with organic almond milk, topped with extra soy cream and cinnamon.
 It’s sure to bring a smile, no matter how fleeting.

-If you’re a healer and they want your help:
+If you’re a “healer” and they want your help during the breakup:

 - Listen, digest, reflect, then give your opinion.

 - If you’ve known them a long time, offer prospective on the part of their journey you’ve witnessed.